Web designers plan, create and code web pages, using technical skills to produce websites that fit customers' requirements

 - Starting salaries vary and can range from £18,000 to £24,000.

-Salaries tend to be higher in London and the South East.
-Salary size will depend upon the size of the company and its location.
-A way to increase salary is to be the first to specialise in emerging technologies.
+Salaries tend to be higher in London and the South East, depending on the size of the company and its location.
+Increased salaries may be available to those who specialise in emerging technologies.

-Additional benefits might include pension schemes, on-site restaurant, parking and life assurance, but it's not unusual for small companies simply to offer a salary.
+Additional benefits might include pension schemes, parking and life assurance, but it's not unusual for small companies simply to offer a salary.

 Income figures are intended as a guide only.

-Working hours are generally 9am to 5pm but can involve extra hours in the evenings or on weekends to meet deadlines.
-Some jobs may involve being on-call to deal with unexpected problems that need solving at any time day or night.
+You'll generally work 9am to 5pm, Monday to Friday, but you might occasionally be required to work extra hours in the evenings or on weekends to meet deadlines.
+Some jobs may involve being on-call to deal with unexpected problems that need solving at any time, day or night.

 What to expect

 - The job involves spending hours at a keyboard and demands high levels of concentration.
 To prevent eye strain, a bad back or other related health problems, regular breaks from the screen are recommended.